Chunwang (poem): Translation

 French translator Nicolas Chapuis remarked that "Chunwang" is "seemingly very simple but is one of the hardest poems to translate".
 Similarly, British translator David Hawkes observed that the poem's "perfection of form lends it a classical grace which unfortunately cannot be communicated in translation".
 Still, "Chunwang" has been translated into English multiple times, under titles as "Gazing in Spring", "Spring Prospect", "Spring Scene", "The View in Spring", and so forth.
+Fifty-six translations have been gathered and reprinted online by Ray Brownrigg.

 American translator Burton Raffel considered "Chunwang" to be an appropriate case study of the "outer limits of syntactical translatability".
 In particular, he wrote that Nee Wen-yei's "obviously half-desperate" translation "ruined the poetry" by contriving a "tense structure" while trivialising the "poignant wry humour" of the final two lines.
 Raffel also criticised Arthur Cooper for his "exceedingly lame attempt to employ English meter and rhyme and even English quatrains".
 However, Raffel complimented C. K. Kwock and Vincent McHugh's translation, which he thought "echoed not only the structure but also the bite and passion of the Chinese original."